TricksterX1337/Alice-Tos/Terms.md

 ## 3. Eligibility and Registration

-You must be at least 18 years of age to use Alice, in accordance with [Google’s Gemini Terms of Service](https://ai.google.dev/gemini-api/terms).
+You must be at least 13 years of age to use Alice.
 By using Alice, you represent and warrant that you meet this age requirement.
 Access to certain features requires a valid Discord account, subject to [Discord’s Terms of Service](https://discord.com/terms).

 ## 4. Scope of Services